Code-Institute-Submissions/houseplant-heroes/README.md

 3. Autofill of search input

-   - This would provide user's with guidance of search terms.
+   - This would provide users with guidance of search terms.

 4. Favourite Plant Button

-   - To allow user's to have a list of their favourites displayed on their profile page.
+   - To allow users to have a list of their favourites displayed on their profile page.

 5. Plant Tracking Dashboard

    - Eventually, I would like to implement a plant tracking system.
    - This would allow users to input information and track their plants in their profile page.
-   - E.g. a "water plant" button would remind user's of the last time they watered their plants.
+   - E.g. a "water plant" button would remind users of the last time they watered their plants.
    - This type of information is likely more suited to an SQL database.

 6. Reply to comment